 Although most people employ the "sniff test" to determine if their food is still good, this method can be misleading and dangerous.
 Many organisms that cause foodborne illnesses do not create any odor or visual evidence of their presence.
 Use these brief guidelines to help determine how long food should be stored for maximum freshness and safety.

-Leftovers may be the most susceptible to pathogens because they often spend an elongated amount of time in the temperature danger zone (between 40-140 degrees Fahrenheit) as they cool.
+Leftovers may be the most susceptible to pathogens because they often spend an elongated amount of time in the temperature danger zone (between 40 to 140 F) as they cool.
 Although bacteria is usually killed during the cooking process, it is quickly reintroduced from the environment after cooking.
-Leftovers should be placed in the refrigerator (below 40 degrees Fahrenheit) as soon as possible after cooking.
+Leftovers should be placed in the refrigerator (below 40 F) as soon as possible after cooking.
 Once refrigerated, leftovers should be kept for only 3 to 4 days.
 If promptly frozen, leftovers can be stored for 3 to 4 months.

 Fresh, Uncooked Meats

 Fresh, uncooked meat usually contains a fair amount of bacteria and should only be stored for a short time in the refrigerator before cooking.
 Fresh poultry and ground meats (hamburger or fresh sausages) should only be kept in the refrigerator for 1 to 2 days.
 Solid cuts of beef, pork, or lamb can be kept refrigerated for 3 to 5 days prior to cooking.
 Cured meats, such as ham, can be kept a little longer or for 5 to 7 days.